inanitynoupcase/nodepay/README.md

 4. [What is Nodepay Farming Tool?](#paragraph3)
 5. [How to using Nodepay Farming Tool?](#paragraph4)
 6. [Note](#paragraph5)
+## What news in Nodepay Version 1.3 ? ##
+No more trial, you can use forever.

+Alot of ping server for you, dont need to worry about "403".

+Run up to 1 account per time.
 ## What is Nodepay ?<a name="introduction"></a>

 **Nodepay** is **the infrastructure that provides decentralized bandwidth for AI training**.
 By connecting to the Nodepay Network, you can sell your unused internet to AI companies and provide them access to real time data crawling and information from the public web.